Evans-Deo-Star/DiaTrack-Project/README.md

 Data Persistence (MongoDB Atlas): Readings and user profiles are stored securely in MongoDB Atlas, linking all health data directly to the user's secure ID.

-2. The Predictive AI Component (Week 4 & 6 Specialization)
+# 2. The Predictive AI Component

 The core value lies in the custom dual-backend AI system, which moves beyond simple rules to genuine data prediction.